nada401/brewing-knowledge/docs/index.markdown

 | [brewandbbq](https://www.ratebeer.com/user/34515/)      | United States, New Hampshire | 233          | 8.89         |
 | [jpm30](https://www.ratebeer.com/user/28003/)           | United States, Georgia   | 1451              | 8.81         |

-One of the most interesting things to notice in the top experts for the 2 datasets is that on average, the raw scores for BeerAdvocate are higher than RateBeer.
-Thus, you are more likely to find better worded reviews on BeerAdvocate than on RateBeer.
-It is also interesting to see the user "superspak" turn up on the top experts for both the datasets.
-They also have roughly the same expert score for both the datasets.
-So, if you want good quality beer reviews, we would recommend checking out some of these experts' reviews on the 2 websites.
+Interestingly, the highest average expertise scores for BeerAdvocate are higher than those for RateBeer.
+Props to user "superspak", who appears among the top experts in both the datasets!

 <div class="l-page">
   <iframe src="{{ '/plots/graphic-stroke-animation.html' | relative_url }}" frameborder='0' scrolling='no' height="100px" width="100%" style="border: 0px dashed grey;"></iframe>
 </div>

-##  Note

-We have carefully chosen color palettes for all our plots to ensure they are accessible and considerate of viewers who are colorblind.

 ##  The Team
 This Data Story is brought to you by the Nada-401 team as part of a project for the 2024 Applied Data Analysis course at EPFL.
 The team members are, in alphabetical order: